 ParaView is a parallel visualization package based on the VTK C++ library.
 ParaView supports client/server interactive mode as well as Python scripted batch mode.
-The server side of the application is a distributed memory MPI based parallel application.
-In interactive mode, the server component runs on the Blue Waters compute nodes and communicates with a client program running on a user's workstation or laptop.
+The server side of the application is a distributed memory MPI-based parallel application.
+In interactive mode, the server component runs on the Blue Waters compute nodes and communicates with a client program running on a user's local machine.
 In batch execution mode, the pvbatch server runs an analysis script, written in Python, on the Blue Waters compute nodes.
 No interaction is possible in batch mode.
-Batch executed instances save images (or geometry) on the Blue Waters file system for later viewing.
+Batch executed instances save images or geometry on the Blue Waters file system for later viewing.

 Support for ParaView components is limited to server side programs on the Blue Waters system such as pvserver and pvbatch.
 The paraview client binary is not installed on Blue Waters.

 Using Paraview on Blue Waters

 Two modes of operation are supported on the Blue Waters system.
 Interactive mode in which the user uses a local client GUI to interact with their data, and batch mode, in which the user runs a predetermined set of analyses on their data and views the result at a later time.
 Both modes of operation are described in more detail below.

 ParaView operates interactively in a client/server mode.
 Blue Waters supports reverse connection of the server to the client over ssh.
 The paraview client version must match the pvserver version on Blue Waters.
 To see a list of currently available pvserver version on Blue Waters, enter: